nikfaris88/Mobile-XDK-Fiuu-Android-Library/README.md

 ## Recommended configurations

-Below is the installation guide to implement Fiuu XDK into your project.
+When implementing Razer XDK into your project, consider the following:

-- Android SDK Version: 26 ++
+- Android SDK Version: 26 or higher

-- Android API level: 19 ++
+- Android API Level: 19 or higher

 - Android target version: Android 4.4